How To Do a Percutaneous Cricothyrotomy

 • Patient monitoring equipment, including cardiac monitor, pulse oximeter, blood pressure monitor (noninvasive)

-• Capnometer (end-tidal carbon dioxide monitor), if available
+• Capnometer (end-tidal carbon dioxide monitor)

 Some commercially available kits contain all or some of these: airway catheter, guidewire, syringe, and catheter-over-needle device.